eficode-academy/jcasc-katas/jobs/README.md

 > However, this is still manual configuration,
 > and we'd like to avoid as much of that as possible.

+> NB: for this exercise, we've commented out the `jenkins_home` volume
+> in the docker-compose.yml.
+To show you the practicality of JCasC,
+> we're going to make Jenkins truly ephemeral.

 ## First steps

 Look in the `pipeline/Jenkinsfile`, this is an example of a simple